Enteee/duckpond.ch/_drafts/pdml2flow.md

 ]
 ```

-Note that compressen will not preserve order of the values.
-Which means the following ouput could also have been possible:
+Note that compressed will not preserve order of the values.
+Which means the following output could also have been possible:

 ```json
 [